codee-com/open-catalog/Glossary/Patterns-for-performance-optimization/Recurrence.md

 `e` contains a set of occurrences `a(s1), ..., a(sm)` so that, in the general case, the subscripts `s, s1, ..., sm` are different.
-Note that in the classical sense, a recurrence satisfies the additional constraint that at least one subscript is symbolically different than `s`, and thus dependencies between different loop iterations are introduced.
+Note that in the classical sense, a recurrence satisfies the additional constraint that at least one subscript is symbolically different from `s`, and thus dependencies between different loop iterations are introduced.

 ### Code examples